Delray Beach mayor, commissioners looking into pay raises

 "Now is not the time to address this," Boylston said.

-Boylston said currently being in the middle of a pandemic and the City of Delray Beach dealing with a budget shortfall of $9 million, he can't support the increase.
+Boylston said currently being in the middle of a pandemic and the city dealing with a budget shortfall of $9 million, he can't support the increase.

-"We'll be taking a substantial amount of funds from our reserves to balance next year's budget," he said.
+"We'll be taking a substantial amount of funds out of our reserves to balance next year's budget," he said.

 Mayor Shelly Petrolia said the positions of commissioners and mayor haven't received a pay increase in 12 years.